eliascapasso/chinita-frontend/README.md

 - All displayed prices are handled via a PriceComponent to simplify currency display/formatting
 - Search with Typeahead functionality (Unfortunately, FireBase has very limited  functionality for full text search.
 For a real application, local search would be the better option)

-### Custom Express/MongoDB Backend

-Implementation started with a custom MEAN-architecture, which used a mLab-database.
-We switched to «serverless» with Firebase due to several reasons:

-- Backend not in the scope of this front-end-project and the CAS-FEE-task.
-- Firebase provides complete functionality set
-- Failure of knowledge-transfer between developers
-- mLab blocked in the HSR-network

-The unfinished project can be found under: [CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND](https://github.com/chzellweger/CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND)

 ### Special Mentions

 - All product data changes are propagated in real time to all clients without reloading, via Firebase Real Time Data Base and reactive programming with RxJs (try rating a product or update a property in the CRUD-module)
 - Off Canvas Navigation is handled via Service, several CSS classes needs to be applied to different components

-## UX-Test

-UX-Tests are documented in [ux-testing/ux-test.md](./ux-testing/ux-test.md).

 ## Possible future features and updates